med100s/sum-of-fibonacy-simple-func/README.md

 # sum-of-fibonacy-simple-func
-if you will enter a number it will returs array of fibonacy numbers which gives in summ nearest number for this number without one number mf
+if you will enter a number it will returns array of fibonaccy numbers.
+Which gives in summ nearest number for this number without one last fibonaccy number.

 console.log(fibonacci(144)) return
 [